 As your reader, well, reads, they are creating impressions of your characters, your plot, your world, your writing style, etc. Ideally, they are discovering these impressions by reading your action-packed plot that is slim on telling.

 So where is the potential problem?
 If the reader’s impression of anything in your story clashes with what you (or your protagonist) is insisting.
+This is the issue of believable character.

 For example, imagine that your protagonist has nothing nice to say about their math tutor.
 They’re a show-off.
 And super rude.
 And nothing but trouble.

-Except the young tutor on the page is…nice.
+Except the young tutor on the page is … nice.
 She shows off a little bit, maybe, but she’s actually quite helpful and pleasant.
 So what’s the problem?

 This situation actually drives a wedge between your protagonist and your reader’s impression of events.
 And in this conflict, your reader is going to side with…themselves.
 Now you’re left with an undermined protagonist, because the reader will always want to trust their own impression.